 If corrective measures are not taken within a reasonable time, engine damage could result.
 The alarm will continue until the condition is corrected.
 The alarm may need to be reset.

 Note: If installed, the coolant level switch and the oil level switch are indicators.
-Both switches should only be operated when the application is on level ground and the engine RPM is zero.
+Both switches operate when the application is on level ground and the engine RPM at zero.